Artist name: Lewis Rossignol

 Featured Work 1: Mixed-media artwork featured in his book, Remedial Sketches

-Rossignol can clearly draw skillfully in a variety of styles and chooses to let his sketches wax organic.
-He seems to be able to honor images’ desire to come into being and exist just as they are — wavering, potent and free — and though this open-ended method he creates a series of unique, raw and alive works.
+Rossignol can draw skillfully in a variety of styles and lets his sketches wax organic.
+He seems to be able to honor images’ desire to come into being and exist just as they are — wavering, potent and free — and though this exploratory method, creates a series of unique and alive works.

 Learn more about his artistic journey in the interview below.
 As he writes on the site for the presale of his book, Remedial Sketches, “To me, sketchbooks are the most intimate of all art forms because the drawings inside are not usually made to be seen by other people.”